 Yes.
 Renters may sign up for Rain Check, but the owner of the property must sign the Stormwater Tool Waiver prior to the installation of the tool.

 Yes.
 Rain Check participants can install one rain barrel and one other stormwater tool.
-If you’d like to install additional tools, you can, but PWD will not pay more than $2,000 towards the total installation cost.

 Rain Check participants cannot replace any part of the public sidewalk in front of their homes through this program.
 In addition, the Rain Check program is not suitable for publicly-owned alleyways.

-Stormwater assessments typically take about 1-1.5 hours, and you should plan to be present during that time.
+Full property assessments typically take about 1-1.5 hours, and you should plan to be present during that time.
 The assessor will talk with you and then walk around the outside of your home to see what stormwater tools could work on your property.
 After the appointment, the assessor will e-mail a completed report that recommends the appropriate stormwater tool or tools for your home.

 Consultations with the installation contractor typically take a half hour to an hour.
 During the consultation, the contractor will discuss the work with you so that he or she can prepare a written cost estimate.